 \subsection{Pose Denoising}

-In real world applications, 3D human poses acquired from wearable devices or vision-based algorithms are likely to suffer from different types of defects.
-For example, motion capture data may be perturbed by noise, characters from metaverse applications may be occluded and thus have partial observations.
-In the following sections, we'll verify how PADS can be applied in such scenarios for remedy better 3D pose outputs with examples of pose denoising and pose completion.
-These two analysis tasks can both be modeled as linear inverse problems, thus PADS is able to resolve them in similar ways.

-The forward operator for denoising task is similar to the idea of diffusion process, which perturb the inputs with predefined noise.
-Concretely, we manually add Gaussian and uniform noise with different intensities to H36M testing set, and evaluate PADS's performance on this augmented noisy dataset in terms of MPJPE before and after denoising action.
-Table~\ref{tab:pose denoising} reveals the experimental results, and we can see that PADS can cope with different types and intensities of noise efficiently.
-For large intensity noise, PADS tend to take more sampling steps to denoise, which aligns with our design scheme.
+For pose denoising, the forward operator follows the principle of diffusion process, perturbing inputs with predefined noise.
+Specifically, we inject different types of noise with varying intensity into the Human3.6M test set and evaluate PADS by measuring the MPJPE metric before and after denoising.
+As shown in \cref{tab:pose denoising}, PADS effectively mitigates all noise types across different intensities.
+With stronger perturbations, PADS requires more sampling steps, which is consistent with the design of the diffusion-based scheme.